Understand Tooltips for Multi-fact Relationship Data Models

 Know your data model

 Whenever you're working with a data model that contains multi-fact relationships, it's useful to refer to the model regularly on the Data Source page.
-The examples in this topic are based on a data model with two base tables, Classes and Clubs, and a shared table, Students.
+The examples in this topic are based on a data model with two base tables, Classes and Clubs, and two shared tables, Students and Rooms.

 Classes | Clubs | Students |